Tax Benefits for Employment of Returnees and Foreigners

 Besides:

-• The employer can be affiliated with the previous employer of the newly settled taxpayer, and still acquire the right to benefits only if they conclude the employment agreement with the newly settled taxpayer, who has, in the last 25 years, at any time, for at least 3 years resided in the Republic of Serbia for business or living purposes.
+- The employer can be affiliated with the previous employer of the newly settled taxpayer, and still acquire the right to benefits only if they conclude the employment agreement with the newly settled taxpayer, who has, in the last 25 years, at any time, for at at least 3 years resided in the Republic of Serbia for business or living purposes.

 The affiliated party is the legal party with the possibility to control the local employer and has a significant influence on business decisions.
 It is considered that this kind of influence exists whenever the legal party directly or indirectly owns at least 25% of shares of the local employer or 25% of votes as managing authority.

-With regard to legal parties, affiliated shall be considered the legal party, as well as the local employer, the same natural or legal parties who directly or indirectly participates in the management, control, or capital, in the previously mentioned manner (meaning that in both companies, the same natural or legal parties own at least 25% of shares or votes).
+With regard to legal parties, affiliated shall be considered the legal party, as well as the local employer, the same natural or legal parties who directly or indirectly participate in the management, control, or capital, in the previously mentioned manner (meaning that in both companies, the same natural or legal parties own at least 25% of shares or votes).

 Who Is a Newly Settled Taxpayer?

-Foreigners and returnees, whom the creators of these reforms wish to draw to the business environment of Serbia, regulations name as “newly settled taxpayers”.
+Foreigners and returnees, whom the creators of these reforms wish to draw to the business environment of Serbia, regulations named as “newly settled taxpayers”.
 However, who is considered to be a newly settled taxpayer?

-By the Law on Tax on Income these are as follows:
+By the Law on Tax on Income, these are as follows:

 and

-With this knowledge and having in mind that the foreign citizen, which is yet to reside in Serbia, cannot conclude an agreement for an indefinite time, since they are conditioned by limited duration of residence and work permit, the question remains: in what way do these tax exempts apply for foreigners and can they be applied?
+With this knowledge and having in mind that the foreign citizen, who is yet to reside in Serbia, cannot conclude an agreement for an indefinite time, since they are conditioned by a limited duration of residence and work permit, the question remains: in what way do these tax exempts apply for foreigners and can they be applied?

 The Discrepancy of Regulations and Lack of Explanation

-A closer instruction for the enforcement of these rules which might have solved the ambiguities should have been created by the Ministry authorized for finance.
+A closer instruction for the enforcement of these rules which might have resolved the ambiguities should have been created by the Ministry authorized for finance.
 However, those statutory laws have not been created yet, although the changes to this part of the Law are officially applied from March 1, 2020.

 The biggest discrepancy noticed is the requirement to have a concluded agreement for an indefinite time with the newly settled taxpayer, which completely contrasts the regulations that determine the residence and employment of foreigners in the Republic of Serbia.

-Therefore, until future enactments of necessary changes or statutory laws, which will prescribe the rules of application of beneficial standards, we can only rely on the existing rules to help out those who are entitled to this right.
+Therefore, until future enactments of necessary changes or statutory laws, that will prescribe the rules of application of beneficial standards, we can only rely on the existing rules to help out those who are entitled to this right.